esvhd/notes/ML/RL.md

 Question: Why geometric weights?
 Answer: computationally efficient, no need to remember previous $\lambda$ state, same cost as TD(0).

+**Backward View TD($\lambda$)** can be implemented more efficiently, updates online, every step, from incomplete sequences.

+### Eligibility Traces

+Credit assignment problem: how much error does each state cause?

+Summary table on slide 55.

 ### Advantages & Disadvantages of MC vs TD